redwoodjs/redwood/README.md

 should be able to jump into any Redwood application and get up to speed very quickly.

-Redwood believes that traditional, relational databases like PostgresQL and MySQL are still workhorses of today's web applications and should be first-class citizens.
+Redwood believes that traditional, relational databases like PostgreSQL and MySQL are still workhorses of today's web applications and should be first-class citizens.
 However, that does not mean that Redwood doesn't shine with NoSQL or other types of "web scale" databases.